WHY HAS KARL STRAUSS IMPLEMENTED A SURCHARGE?

 Why didn’t you just raise the price of your menu items?

 We believe transparency is the right thing to do.
 These increased labor costs affect the company directly and indirectly through our vendors’ and local suppliers’ increased prices for raw ingredients, supplies, and services.
 Such costs differ by region and item, resulting in disparity and, in some cases, making favorite menu items cost prohibitive.
 Raising our menu prices under such conditions is not an accurate reflection of our core value to build authentic relationships based on trust and integrity.
 We want all of our customers to know the value and quality in the food we serve.
-We believe this surcharge of 3% distributes the increased costs across all menu items and all customers, allowing us to continue providing you with the highest quality beer, food, and service while helping us responsibly take care of our team members.
+We believe this surcharge distributes the increased costs across all menu items and all customers, allowing us to continue providing you with the highest quality beer, food, and service while helping us responsibly take care of our team members.

 What will other companies do about these rising costs?